 Tribute to the Patriots Helping Kids During Covid Times

 Our family-operated company deeply appreciates all the patriots across the nation who are sacrificing for the common good to save the lives of countless Americans and safeguard our families.
-Eighth-grader Paul Eakin created this national anthem violin tribute for these everyday heroes.
-Please share it with a hero in your community.
+Paul Eakin, a student in The Woodlands, created this national anthem violin tribute for these everyday heroes.

 – Frank Eakin, Founder/President of Home Energy Club